-There’s no shortage of corporate workshops telling folks to dream big.
+There’s no shortage of corporate workshops giving business management tips and telling folks to dream big.

-But what a lot of mid-sized companies sometimes need most is the ability to reimagine themselves small.
+But what a lot of mid-sized companies sometimes need most is the ability to re-imagine themselves small.
 Dreaming small begins by asking, “How would we do things if we were just starting out?”
-When answered and acted on honestly, this small question permits companies to transform their business from backroom to front-office, and everywhere between.
+When answered and acted on honestly, this small question permits you to begin reinventing your business from backroom to front-office, and everywhere between.

 Thinking like a “little” big company requires discipline.
 Small dreamers can draw on all the knowledge, technology, and financial assets that their company has accrued as it has scaled.
 But to rethink how they deploy these resources, they should use the conservative mindset of a startup company.
 This will often make you consider how you will give your customers the most for the least, except now you may be able to fill in many of the blanks in your customer service that you had to skip when your business was new.